janmichaelangelubustillo/janmichaelangelubustillo/README.md

   </tr>
   <tr>
     <td><strong>Endler's</strong></td>
-    <td>Endler’s guppy is smaller and slimmer than regular guppies, with vibrant colors and unique patterns.
+    <td>Endlerâ?Ts guppy is smaller and slimmer than regular guppies, with vibrant colors and unique patterns.
 Males are especially colorful, displaying neon shades of green, orange, and black.
 This variety is known for its active behavior and adaptability.</td>
     <td align="center"><img src="./Endler's.jfif" alt="Endler's" width="90"/></td>
   </tr>
   <tr>